Congratulations on your admission to Aalto University!

 If you have more than one admission offer, please consider carefully which one you wish to accept.
 Read more in Stutyinfo.fi portal

-If you already have a study right at a Master’s programme in Aalto University, please note that you can have only one valid study right towards the same degree.
-This restriction does not apply in the field of Art and Design.
-If a student accepts a new study place in a Master’s programme (for instance, leading to the degree of Master of Science in Technology) the old Master of Science in Technology study right is forfeited.
+If you already have a right to study at a Master’s programme in Aalto University, please note that you can have only one valid right to study towards the same degree.
+If a student accepts a new study place in a Master’s programme (for instance, leading to the degree of Master of Science in Technology) the old Master of Science in Technology right to study is forfeited.

 Degree students who are citizens of countries outside the EU/EEA or Switzerland are generally required to pay tuition fees.
 The amount of the tuition fee as well as information of possibly awarded scholarship is in the admission letter.

-If you are liable to pay tuition and have been awarded an Aalto University scholarship to partly or fully cover your fee, please return the signed document “Aalto University Scholarship Terms Of Acceptance" by 31 May 2018.
-The document is sent whit the letter of acceptance.
+If you are liable to pay tuition and have been awarded an Aalto University scholarship or a Finland Scholarship, please return the signed document “Aalto University’s Scholarship Terms of Acceptance" by the given deadline.
+The document is sent with the other admission documents.

-Detailed instructions for the payment will be in the invoice, which is issued after the tuition fee liable student has accepted his/her study place.
-The invoice is sent by email and payment is due before the start of the academic year.
-If you are awarded an Aalto University scholarship, the amount awarded will be deducted from your invoice, i.e. if you are awarded a 50 % scholarship, your invoice will concern half of the tuition fee due for that academic year.
+Detailed instructions for the payment will be in the invoice, which is issued after you have accepted your admission offer.
+The invoice is sent by email and payment is due by the given date, normally within 30 days from the invoice.
+If you are awarded a tuition fee waiver, the amount awarded will be deducted from your invoice, e.g. if you are awarded a 50 % scholarship, your invoice will concern half of the tuition fee due for that academic year.
 If you are awarded a 100 % scholarship no invoice will be sent.
-Tuition fee needs to be paid before enrolling at the university.
+Tuition fee needs to be paid before enrolling as attending (see section 5).

-3. Did you apply with an incomplete degree?
-Submit attested copies of your degree certificate by 7 August 2018 (3:00 pm, GMT +3)
+4. Did you apply with an incomplete degree?
+Submit a certified hard copy of your degree certificate by 17 August 2022 (3:00 pm, GMT +3)

-If you applied with an incomplete degree, the degree must be completed by 31 July 2018.
-Please submit attested copies of the diploma (and its authorised translation, if applicable) as soon as possible, but at the latest by 7 August 2018 (3:00 pm, GMT +3).
-Please see te instructions for attested copies: Admissions > your study field > required application documents.
-Please read the attesting instructions carefully as unattested plain copies of the original documents are not accepted, note also country-specific documentation requirements
+If you applied with an incomplete degree, the degree must be completed by 31 July 2022.
+Please submit a certified hard copy of the degree certificate / diploma (and its authorised translation, if the document is not in English, Finnish or Swedish) as soon as possible.
+The document(s) must be received at the latest by 17 August 2022 (3:00 pm, GMT +3).

 Enrolment as an attending student

-You can enrol as a non-attending student in your first year of study only on grounds referred to in the Universities Act (Yliopistolaki 558/2009, Section 39), i.e. if you are:
+In your first year of studies you can enrol as a non-attending student (i.e. deferring your start of studies) only for reasons referred to in the Universities Act (Yliopistolaki 558/2009, Section 39), that is, if you are:

-- unable to start your studies due to personal illness or injury.
+unable to start your studies due to a medical condition or injury.

 Military service, non-military service or other long period of non-attendance

 Because you have already accepted your study place, the instructions on how to accept the offer of admission do not concern you.
-However, other instructions on this webpage are relevant to you, except that you should enrol via WebOOdi instead of the OILI service in Studyinfo.
-To do this, you need to have an Aalto IT account (check the activation instructions below).
+Enrol on 2 May - 31 July 2022 in the OILI-enrolment service.

 Remember to read your Aalto e-mail address!
-If you have not activated your Aalto e-mail yet, do it now.
+If you have not activated your Aalto IT account yet, do it now.

-If you plan to enrol as a non-attending student in your first year of study, accept the offer of admission and submit a certificate for your reasons for the non-attendance to your school (see guidelines).
-Please note that non-attendance is only allowed for specific reasons defined in legislation.
+If you plan to enrol as a non-attending student in your first year of study, accept the offer of admission and enrol following the instructions in the section Enrolment as a non-attending student.

 Duration of studies